PRADEEP4B1/PradeepDevopsDocs/README.md

 # PradeepDevopsDocs
-Have all details of devops
+Have all details of devops docs and installations